InTec-PCPS/hd-fm-for-moOde-audio/README.md

 - http://127.0.0.1:8080/tune?freq=93.3&prog=0 (for HD. prog 0 is HD-1)
 - http://127.0.0.1:8081/fmtune?freq=102.3 (for FM.)

+## Notes to Self

-Note to self: remember to enable and start services...and to set icecast passwords where needed.
+- Remember to enable and start services.

-Python needs flask (sudo apt install python3-flask).

-Icecast2 needs to be installed (sudo apt install icecast2).

-nrsc5 and redsea need to be compiled.

-nrsc5 build deps: git build-essential cmake autoconf libtool libao-dev libfftw3-dev librtlsdr-dev

-redsea build deps: git build-essential meson libsndfile1-dev libliquid-dev
+- runtime and build dependencies: git build-essential cmake autoconf libtool libao-dev libfftw3-dev librtlsdr-dev meson libsndfile1-dev libliquid-dev python3-flask icecast2

-redsea runtime deps: libiconv libsndfile liquid-dsp nlohmann-json
+- Remember to set icecast passwords where needed.

+- nrsc5 and redsea need to be compiled (see respective github repos).